 - Wide bandwidth: In many RF applications there is a requirement for wide bandwidth operation.
 Some forms of modulation require a wide bandwidth, and other applications require fixed filters to provide wide band coverage.
 While high rejection of unwanted signals may be required, there is a competing requirement for wide bandwidths.
 Accordingly in many applications the level of Q required needs to be determined to provide the overall performance that is needed meeting requirements for wide bandwidth and adequate rejection of unwanted signals.

-Q quality factor equations
+Q factor equations

-The basic Q quality factor equation is based upon the energy losses within the inductor, circuit or other form of component.
+The basic Q or quality factor equation is based upon the energy losses within the inductor, circuit or other form of component.

 When looking at the bandwidth of an RF resonant circuit this translates to: